MK38993/Classification---Credit-Card-Fraud-Detection/README.md

 For XGBoost, I tuned multiple hyperparameters by hand, but without GridSearchCV I was unable to outperform Random Forest.

+Edit 2:00pm: I just was told that it's possible to make a custom scorer.
+It's a bit late to use it now, but I'm really looking forward to using it in the future.

 ### Models
 |Metric|Logistic Regression|Random Forest|XGBoost|
 |-|-|-|-|